danbev/learning-iot/doc/uart-issue.md

 I actually had the USB connected incorrectly in that picture but I changed it to USB User with the same result.
-So I'm thinking it would still be the pin that is incorrectly setup but I've checked this multiple times now.
+So I'm thinking it could still be the pin that is incorrectly setup but I've checked this multiple times now.
 I'm leaning towards it being and issue with the UART configuration.

+### Incorrect UART configuration
+TODO: